sanika37/CureWell/README.md

 # 🏥 Curewell Healthcare Management System

 ## Overview
-Curewell is a **comprehensive healthcare management system** designed to streamline hospital operations for **Curewell Hospital in Sydney**.
+NeoCare is a **comprehensive healthcare management system** designed to streamline hospital operations for **Curewell Hospital in Sydney**.
 It enhances efficiency by managing **doctors, specializations, surgeries, and user authentication** while ensuring **scalability, maintainability, and security** with a modern tech stack.

 ## 🚀 Tech Stack